aguerrero232/DataScienceGroupProject/README.md

 Normal and Log Distributions of pokemon heights and weights.
 Are Pokemon heights, and weights normally distributed?
 Let's find out.

 ## pokemon_test_are_dragons_taller
-Do Dragon Type Pokemon tend to be taller than all Pokemon?
-What about just Non Dragon Type Pokemon?
+Do Dragon Type Pokemon tend to be taller than Non Dragon Type Pokemon?

 ## pokemon_regression
 IN PROGRESS